Cochlear Implants For Children Atlanta

 How is cochlear implant surgery performed?

-Implant surgery is performed under general anesthesia and takes two to four hours per ear.
+Implant surgery for cochlear implants for children in Atlanta is performed under general anesthesia and takes two to four hours per ear.
 During the surgery, an incision is made behind the ear exposing the area where the implant will be placed.

 The surgeon will place the receiver/stimulator in this small area under the skin.
 The electrode array is inserted into your child’s inner ear at the cochlea, and the receiver/stimulator is fixed in place.
 Electrical recordings are made to show that the electrodes are providing stimulation.
 Then the area is reconstructed.